MathBunny/model-car-inventory/README.md

 ## Frontend
 The frontend uses client-sided React compiled with Babel.
 It uses the bootstrap framework.
 Every component is carefully outlined in React to promote reusability with minimal state coupling.

+In addition, the home screen includes a 360º rotatable view of a car, which is powered using HTML5 videos and leverages VTT (Video Text Tracks) to use a sprite caption providing live scrubbing.
+More details can found on the site itself.

 (In the future, hooks will be adopted to further reduce coupling)

 ## Backend